 Ms Oram who died in 2003, co-founded the BBC Radiophonic Workshop and developed a system of creating sounds and compositions using drawings.
 Tim Peake returns to Earth.
 Summary British astronaut Tim Peake has returned to Earth after a six-month stay aboard the International Space Station (ISS)During his mission, Major Peake completed the first spacewalk by a UK astronaut and ran the London MarathonHe completed 2,976 orbits of Earth and covered a distance of roughly 125 million kmA Soyuz capsule carrying Major Peake, American Tim Kopra and Russian Yuri Malenchenko undocked from the ISS at 06:53 BSTAfter plunging through the atmosphere the capsule touched down in Kazakhstan at 10:15 BSTAll three crew members are safe and are undergoing routine medical checks.

 Carbon emissions 'postpone ice age'.
 Image copyright Ittiz The next ice age may have been delayed by over 50,000 years because of the greenhouse gases put in the atmosphere by humans, scientists in Germany say.

 Deep in the Nevada desert, thousands of mirrors arrayed in concentric circles face the sky, lit up by the sun.
-All this reflected sunshine is directed to the top of a 640 ft (195m) tower standing in their midst.
 How thermal imaging tech is about to become hot stuff.
 Image copyright Detroit Zoo Soon we'll all be feeling the heat, thanks to thermal imaging technology.

 The National Museum of Computing (TNMOC) needs help to maintain the stock of BBC machines it uses in education programmes and exhibits.
 Computer museum seeks BBC Micro fixers - BBC News.
 BBC World News - Click.